What Is A Sport Injury?

 The American College of Foot and Ankle Surgeons reports that the ankle sprain is the most frequently-occurring sports injury.
 Involving tearing and overstretching of the connective tissue, ankle sprains present with swelling, bruising and pain.
 Most resolve well with rest, bandaging and ice.
 However, severe or repetitive sprains can result in ankle instability and the need for surgery.

-Your foot doctor also helps patients dealing with stress fractures in his Cary, NC, office.
+Your foot doctor also helps patients dealing with stress fractures in his Southern Pines, NC, office.
 This minor cracking of the bones of the foot or ankle typically results from overuse, poorly supporting footwear and resuming a sport too soon after a previous injury.

 Also, heel spurs, plantar fasciitis and Achilles tendinitis happen with the repetitive motion of sports which involve bouncing and jumping--dancing, volleyball and tennis as examples.
 While these conditions usually do not require surgery, rest and ice do help, along with non-invasive strategies such as shoe orthotics to correct gait problems, physical therapy, over the counter pain medications, stretching and physical therapy.